Calebhn/Airline_delays1998-2008/README.md

 # Airline_Delays1998_2008
-This code will answer 3 main questions concerning Aircraft delays and cancelled flights. to read about the findings you can go to: https://medium.com/@caleb1996hn/no-one-likes-changing-schedules-7b7776298b8c
+This code will answer 3 main questions concerning Aircraft delays and cancelled flights.

+To read about the findings you can go to: https://medium.com/@caleb1996hn/no-one-likes-changing-schedules-7b7776298b8c

  Airline_Carriers_model.ipynb contains the linear model and statistics to answer the questions raised.